Soy a Big Fat Zero for Menopause SymptomsUpdated: July 14, 2017Healthy Living

 Next time you go shopping, just for grins check the label on everything you buy.

-If you eat processed foods, you are eating soy, and probably a lot of it even if you don’t drink soymilk or eat soy protein bars.
+The scary truth is that if you eat processed foods (even organic), you are eating plenty of soy.
+Worse, you are probably consuming far more than you know even if you don’t drink soya milk or eat soy protein bars.

-If you are still unconvinced and need more information, click here to view the over 170 studies on the adverse effects of soy isoflavones from 1950-2010.
+If you are still unconvinced and need more information, check out this article on the over 170 studies on the adverse effects of soy isoflavones from 1950-2010.

 Sarah, The Healthy Home Economist